When Mobile Coding News Should Change Octopus Flow

 Check the approval boundary

 Mobile coding advice becomes weak when it promises convenience without explaining approvals, thread continuity, or how remote context gets back into the same workflow.
-Check one visible signal first, then change one workflow variable at a time so you can tell whether the update actually helped.
+Check the last command, changed files, current branch, test result, and next requested permission before you tap through.
+If any one of those is unclear, ask the agent to restate the plan in a single bounded step.

 Mobile approval checklist